 7. What is your handwriting like?

 8. Do you keep a diary, a writer’s journal, neither, both?

 Neither.
 I have far more ideas than I have time to write, so trying to keep a journal would only eat up time that would be better spent working on more interesting things.

-9. What famous author, living or dead, would you like to read a copy of your book?
+9. What famous author, living or dead, would you like to read your book?

 This is probably an obvious choice, but I’d be really curious what Agatha Christie would make of Ten Little Astronauts.
 My novella takes the essence of And Then There Were None and moves it into a hard sci-fi setting, so naturally I’d like to hear her opinion of it more than anybody else.
 She had an impressive scientific background so I like to think she’d at least be entertained by the idea of one of her mysteries playing out on board an interstellar spacecraft.